magicat777/cyberpunk-gm-screen/cpunk-issues-tracker_250510.md

 These errors are preventing core functionality from working, causing panels to fail creation and emergency fallbacks to be triggered.
 The issues appear to be in the JavaScript panel system implementation, with incompatible function expectations between different modules.

+### CP-018: Footer taking up entire window
+The footer element is currently taking up the entire window height in app-modern-accessible-fixed.html, causing several issues:

+1. The footer pushes other content off-screen
+2. Links in the footer are positioned incorrectly
+3. The main content area is significantly reduced
+4. The layout appears broken on smaller screens

+The issue was observed around 12:00 PST on May 10th, 2025, in a previously working version of the application.
+The footer should be properly styled and positioned at the bottom of the page with appropriate height, allowing the main content area to use most of the viewport.

+**Proposed solution:**
+- Add a proper `<footer>` element with semantic HTML
+- Style the footer with a fixed height (approx. 50-60px)
+- Position it at the bottom of the viewport
+- Ensure the main content area adjusts accordingly

+### CP-019: Restore main header and viewport
+The main header and viewport elements need to be restored for proper page structure.
+Currently, the page lacks these important structural elements, affecting both usability and accessibility.

+### CP-020: Fix debug tool subfunctions
+The debug tool subfunctions for system info, panel debug, storage, and console need improvements to ensure they work correctly.
+Some functionality may be broken or not working as expected.

+### CP-021: Fix footer links
+The footer links need to be updated to point to the correct location in the /src/frontend/pages directory instead of their current incorrect destinations.

 ## Fixed Issues

 ### CP-001: Iframe references non-existent app-modern.html